Sunday, 26 July 2009

 Patrick Comerford

 This is essay is a stub.
-I would welcome comments and further information from anyone who knows about these families.
+I would welcome comments and further information from any reader who knows about these families.

 Two Comerford families lived in the neighbouring north Co Dublin fishing towns of Balbriggan and Skerries in the 18th and 19th centuries.
-I have no information about their origins, but they may have been closely related to each other.
+I have no information about their origins, or whether they were related to each other.
 In Balbriggan, the Comerford family was closely identified with the cotton industry, founded by the Hamilton family, while the Comerfords of Skerries, who may have been related to their Balbriggan neighbours, were tenants of the Hamilton family of Holmpatrick, and were closely identified with the boat-building and fishing trades.

 Balbriggan is 32 km north of Dublin on the old main Dublin-Belfast road.
 There is no consensus among historians about the foundation of the village of Balbriggan, other than there may always have been a small settlement of fishermen, weavers and some sort of agricultural trade post there.
 An 18th century traveller described Balbriggan as “a small village situated in a small glin (glen) where the sea forms a little harbour – it is reckoned safe and is sheltered by a good pier.
 The village is resorted to in Summer time by several genteel people for the benefit of bathing.”